Myelomeningocele and Orthopaedic Care

 Cast Care in Spina Bifida

-- Transition to orthosis when safe
+- Keep duration short (skin tolerance), transition to a carefully moulded orthosis when safe

 Rehabilitation